QuanEstimation/QuanEstimation/README.md

 ## Documentation
 The documentation of QuanEstimation can be found [here](https://quanestimation.github.io/QuanEstimation/).

-## Notes
-Welcome to the QuanEstimation community!
-Feel free to submit issues and pull requests.

 ## Installation
 Run the command in the terminal to install QuanEstimation: